• Skip to primary navigation

 • Add coriander, turmeric, black pepper, chili powder, salt and stir till fragrant.

-• Add the chicken pieces and stir to coat with the spice mixture.
+• Add the chicken pieces to the pot and stir to coat with the spice mixture.
 Make sure there's nothing stuck on the bottom of the inner pot.
+This is very important!

 • Do a Quick Release of pressure.
 [Read More: The Different Pressure Release Methods].